mmezirard/mmezirard.github.io/content/htb-write-ups/challenges/secured-transfer/index.md

 17  0x000021c0 0x000021c0 36  37   .rodata ascii Usage ./securetransfer [<ip> <file>]
 ```

-The last string indicate how to use this binary.
-It's probably expecting an
+The last string indicates how to use this binary: it accepts an optional IP and
-optional IP and an optional file.
-The other strings indicate that the binary
+an optional file.
+The other strings indicate that the binary deals with files
-deals with files and sockets.
+and sockets.

 # Dynamic analysis